 A central aspect of education is that you build your knowledge and develop ways of thinking that will support you in your life and career.
 As one of your educators, part of my role is to assess your learning so that I can help you build the most productive ways of thinking.
 In order for me to best help you, I need the most accurate and reliable data about your thinking and learning.
 Academic integrity is a key to this process.

 A person demonstrates academic integrity when they engage in any scholarly/educational activity in an open, honest, and responsible manner.
-This is part of our Shared Responsibilities.
+This is part of our shared responsibilities.

 What are the different ways in which a person might violate academic integrity policies?